For some reason, people immediately turn to buying bins, baskets and boxes when they have too much stuff.

-I am here to tell your inner-voice that if you have not used, you are not going to use it.
-And used stuff does not fetch what you paid for it.
-(Think used shoes or a used couch.
+I am here to tell your inner-voice that if you have not used it, you are not going to use it.
+And used stuff is not worth anything.
+(Think used shoes or a used couch fetch what you paid for them?
 Even if they are expensive shoes, you have sweated in them.
 And are you willing to pay thousands of dollars for a used couch that the dog and the baby may or may not have peed on?
 No.)

 When it comes to clutter, there is no getting around the uncomfortable.
 You have to remove things to feel better.

 It’s important to remember that in the uncomfortable space is where we grow the most.
 We have to have the break down to have the break through.

 So stop buying bins, baskets and boxes.
 They are just Band-Aids for your situation.